DingdingKim/CoinNow/README.md

 An alarm at a fixed price or something visual so you can better understand the change in the price!
 Actually, I do not make money with this app, but because I am so funny and need to make an app, it may be a little slower and you may not feel uncomfortable.
 You have a suggestion or something to say about Coinnow!
-Request issues in Github or send an e-mail to twlovesh89@gmail.com.
+Request issues in Github or send an e-mail to me.
 I'll reply you ASAP :D hehe

 Every time I leave work and start working until dawn, I'm almost out of my mind and I am writing down the update notes!
 Hehe I hope Coinow will help you a little bit!